jhorey/ferry/docs/sources/index.rst

 Big Data Development Environment using Docker
 =============================================

-Ferry lets you share and deploy big data applications on your local machine.
+Ferry helps you create big data clusters on your local machine.
 Define your big data stack using YAML and share your application with :ref:`Dockerfiles <advanced>`.
+Ferry supports Hadoop, Cassandra, Spark, GlusterFS, and Open MPI.

 Here's an example Hadoop cluster:

 .. code-block:: yaml